KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Django Social T-Shirt

 In 2023, Foxley Talent gifted me a Django Social t-shirt.
-Jon and I took a photo with me wearing it.
+Foxley Talent Recruiter Jon Gould and I took a photo with me wearing it.
 We recreated the photo!

 Me and Jon
 ![](djangocon-us-2024-recap-images/me-and-jon.jpeg)